Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/usb-detect.md

 **Expected result**

-The `USB_STICK` is visible and confirms successful detection after system reboot.
+The `USB_STICK` entry is visible which confirms successful detection after system reboot.